 And then there’s Vince Gill, the 21-time Grammy winning country superstar (21 Grammys – like, wow!), who was Glenn’s friend and golfing buddy, who sings like an angel and plays a much meaner and louder guitar than one might imagine, who is clearly in awe of the situation he finds himself in, joining the band he idolised as a young man and burgeoning artist, and who said yes of course when invited to join the line up for The Classic shows and now a continuing tour.
 When asked at the recent Runaway Tours Q&A if Vince Gill would stay in the Eagles line up in the future, Don gave an unequivocal yes.
 Those of us who didn’t know much about Vince’s own career, other than his status as a country star, were unsure about his stepping in to sing several of Glenn’s songs, somewhat underwhelmed in fact.
 Don praised Vince’s singing and playing repeatedly at the Q&A. Now I see why.
 He’s a valuable and steady addition.
 Yes Don is the voice we all want to hear and the founding member we all love and need to see; Joe is the guitar maestro and showman; Timothy is the solid bass playing high harmony nice guy we rely on.
 And then Vince Gill just slots in and quietly, without fuss, brings a polish and proficiency to the line up that Glenn could only approve of.
 Vince brings country cache but doesn’t demand the limelight; he is gracious and affable and yes he can sing.
 His vocals on “Take It To The Limit” alone earn him that spot on the stage.
 He was born to sing that song, probably sang it in the shower as a kid.
-Glenn used to sing it and refer to it as the credit card song, dedicated to his first wife, plaintiff.
+Glenn used to sing it and refer to it as the credit card song.
 No jokes or gimmicks were required now; Vince just sang his heart out and imbued the song with a depth of sincerity and sweetness that gave it a whole new life.

 Vince’s other lead vocals in the show were “Tequila Sunrise”, “Lyin’ Eyes”, “New Kid In Town” and “Heartache Tonight”.
 None jarred, they all flowed, the harmonies supporting him made it sound really, naturally, Eagles to me.
 I was amazed at how unperturbed I was to hear Glenn’s songs sung by someone else.
 Deacon sang “Take It Easy”, “Peaceful Easy Feeling” and “Already Gone”.
 At one point I was moved to tears.
 Deacon’s voice does not have the depth or the twang that Glenn’s had, but it’s smooth, strong and uninflected, and he is utterly gorgeous to watch, his face so clear and untroubled.
 Whatever might go through his mind when he is up there in front of 50,000 people with one of the world’s biggest bands, he’s not fazed and he holds his own with the music veterans alongside him.
 And that line up of guitars when Don is out front playing as well and Steuart Smith is on the far right next to Joe – that’s six of them in a row – that is enthralling.